apache/zeppelin/docs/storage/storage.md

 Zeppelin has a pluggable notebook storage mechanism controlled by `zeppelin.notebook.storage` configuration option with multiple implementations.
 There are few Notebook storage systems available for a use out of the box:
  - (default) all notes are saved in the notebook folder in your local File System - `VFSNotebookRepo`
- - there is also an option to version it using local Git repository - `GitNotebookRepo`
+ - use local file system and version it using local Git repository - `GitNotebookRepo`
- - another option is Amazon's S3 service - `S3NotebookRepo`
+ - storage using Amazon S3 service - `S3NotebookRepo`
+ - storage using Azure service - `AzureNotebookRepo`

 Multiple storage systems can be used at the same time by providing a comma-separated list of the class-names in the configuration.
 By default, only first two of them will be automatically kept in sync by Zeppelin.